owncloud/ocis/docs/apis/http/tus_upload.md

 geekdocCollapseSection: true
 ---

-Infinite Scale supports tus resumable-upload protocol. tus is a robust, modular, and open protocol designed to resume large file uploads reliably over HTTP.
+Infinite Scale supports the tus resumable-upload protocol. tus is a robust, modular, and open protocol designed to resume large file uploads reliably over HTTP.
 In situations where file uploads might be interrupted due to network issues, browser crashes, or other unforeseen interruptions, tus ensures that uploads can be resumed from the point of failure without losing data.
 This documentation shows some basic examples, refer [tus official site](https://tus.io/protocols/resumable-upload) for more details.

 ## Upload in Chunks

 ### Create an Upload URL

 The client must send a POST request against a known upload creation URL to request a new upload resource.
 The filename has to be provided in base64-encoded format.